sequentech/release-bot/README.md

 When a PR from a release branch is merged:
 1. Bot extracts version from branch name using pattern from config (default: `release/{major}.{minor}`)
    - Fallback: Parse PR title if branch doesn't match pattern
-2. Searches PR body for associated ticket references
+2. Searches PR body for associated issue references
-3. Runs: `release-tool publish 1.2.3 --release-mode just-publish --ticket <number>`
+3. Runs: `release-tool publish 1.2.3 --release-mode just-publish --issue <number>`
 4. **Just-Publish Mode**: Only marks the existing draft release as published without:
    - Recreating git tags
    - Regenerating release notes
    - Modifying any release properties

 **Requirements**:
 - `on.pull_request` must be configured in the workflow for branches matching your pattern (e.g., `release/**`)
 - Branch pattern is read from `branch_policy.release_branch_template` in config (default: `release/{major}.{minor}`)